-They were stoned and sawn in two; put to death with the sword; went about in sheepskins - were tempted; destitute; afflicted and ill-treated.
-The world not worthy to have these godly men and women in their midst, but each one held fast to their faith.
+They were stoned and sawn in two, put to death with the sword, went about in sheepskins, were tempted, destitute, afflicted, and ill-treated.
+The world was not worthy to have these godly men and women in their midst, but each one held fast to their faith.

 Why did these worthy men and women who found favour with God, not enjoy the blessings He had promised them?
 At first glace one might consider their faith was in vain and God failed them - but that is not the case.
 The promise was to come at God's appointed time and His appointed way.

-The blessings these faithful folk, in Hebrews 11 are to enjoy is still future, for their blessings are to flow to them through the Person of JESUS - His Office and His Ministry - His death on the cross; His resurrected life and His victory over Satan, sin death and hell.
+The blessings these faithful folk in Hebrews 11 are to enjoy, are still future, for their blessings are to flow to them through the Person of JESUS, His Office and His Ministry, His death on the Cross, His resurrected life, and His victory over Satan, sin, death, and hell.

 God cannot lie.
-His word will never fail.
-His faithfulness lasts from one generation to another and His promises are all 'yes' and 'amen' in Christ Jesus our Lord - both for this cloud of faithful witlessness and for every member of the Body of Christ - the Church.
+His Word will never fail.
+His faithfulness lasts from one generation to another and His promises are all 'yes' and 'amen' in Christ Jesus our Lord - both for this cloud of faithful witnesses and for every member of the Body of Christ, the Church.

 Heavenly Father, thank You for the great cloud of worthy men and women who gained Your approval through their faith.
-It is lovely to realise that they continued to trust in the truth of Your word, when faced with unspeakable difficulties and dangers, and their faith did not waver, even though they died before receiving what was promised.
-I pray that I may have the sort of faith that does not waver when problems arise and that I will be faithful to the point of death - knowing that Your promises never fail for You cannot deny Your word.
-I pray that I may be a faithful witness in my life - this I ask in Jesus' name, AMEN.
+It is lovely to realise that they continued to trust in the truth of Your Word when faced with unspeakable difficulties and dangers.
+Their faith did not waver, even though they died before receiving what was promised.
+I pray that I too may have the sort of faith that does not waver when problems arise and that I will be faithful to the point of death.
+This I ask in Jesus' name, AMEN.